nikcleju/ESDM_Course/Projects/P5_ElevatorControl.md

 4. The elevator works as follows:

     - The elevator is initially at the ground floor.
+	- The user wants to go to some floor.
+The input TargetFloor becomes the desired floor.
-  - Whenever the TargetFloor is different from the current height, the elevator shall move to the target floor, as follows:
+    - Whenever the input TargetFloor becomes different from the current height, the machine shall command the motor to move towards the target floor, as follows:
       - wait for 1 seconds
-    - activate the elevator motor in the correct direction
+      - activate the elevator motor in the correct direction (up or down)
       - wait for the current height to reach the correct value of the target floor
-    - stop the motor
+      - when correct height is reached, stop the motor
       - during all this time the Status output shall be set to GOING_UP or GOING_DOWN

 6. The EmergencyStop button stops the motor instantly.
 The output status shall be set to EMERGENCY